DandelionSprout/adfilt/.github/README.md

 * [Official donation links](https://sproutsluckycorner.wordpress.com/2017/11/14/my-work-and-contact-resume/#donations)
 * [Category title translation project](https://crwd.in/dandelion-sprout-nordic-filter)
 * [Paid bounty missions for superskilled filter writers](https://github.com/DandelionSprout/adfilt/search?q=bounty&type=code)

-For an overview of the lists in this repo, go to [FilterLists.com](https://filterlists.com/), click on the <b>Maintainers</b> button in the upper right, and choose <b>Imre Kristoffer Eilertsen</b> in the Maintainers dropdown menu.
-It became too much work for me to have a GitHub spreadsheet for my lists, unfortunately.
-It is generally not recommended to subscribe to lists directly from this repo, as the mostly unsorted lists [can be unsuitable for your tool(s)](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Pok%C3%A9monNoGOZone.txt), [block things you may not have intended to block at all](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/Twitter%20De-Politificator.txt), or [otherwise cause confusion in general](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/Sensitive%20lists/EkstraBladetEroticContentRemover.txt) if they aren't vetted properly before use on tech units.

 However, if you were led here by extension teams or extension customer services, it was most likely due to **[Dandelion Sprout's Nordic Filters](https://github.com/DandelionSprout/adfilt/blob/master/NorwegianList.txt)**, my signature list for all up-to-date adblockers, whose userbase is very loosely estimated to measure in the low 6-digits.
 Various modified versions of it are included in uBlock Origin, AdGuard, AdNauseam, AdBlock, Adblock Plus, AdGuard Home, pfBlockerNG, Brave Browser, and Vivaldi's privacy settings.